8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] need to redo clientfile
 - [ ] make sms and email client draggable
 - [x] put combo box in text editor for atributes
+- [ ] should go over notificationsUser.create at some point

 - [ ] -------- PDF --------